Likud: Legal Advisor

 The Legal Advisor advises the party and its bodies in the matters of the state law and the Party constitution and represents the party before external authorities.
 The Legal Advisor has a significant power and may overturn the decisions of most of the party bodies, including the Central Committee.
 As of 2022 the Legal Advisor of the Likud Movement is Avi Halevy.

 Likud Youth Movement

-It is the official body in charge of all young members of Likud.
+The Likud Youth Movement (Noar HaLikud, lit.
+'Likud Youth', sometimes called 'Young Likud'), is the official body in charge of all young members of Likud.
 It is a member group of the International Young Democrat Union.